-SNAP-ON INCORPORATED

-2801-80TH STREET KENOSHA, WI 53141-1410 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS.
+SNAP-ON INCORPORATED 2801-80TH STREET KENOSHA, WI 53141-1410 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned appoints B. S. Chelberg, A. L. Kelly and R. J. Decyk as Proxies, each with the power to appoint his or her substitute, and hereby authorizes them to represent and to vote, as designated below, all shares of the common stock of Snap-on Incorporated held on record by the undersigned on February 28, 1995, at the Annual Meeting of Shareholders to be held at the Racine Civic Centre's Festival Park, 5 Fifth Street, Racine, Wisconsin at 10:00 a.m. on Friday, April 28, 1995, or at any adjournment thereof.
+The undersigned appoints B. S. Chelberg, A. L. Kelly and R. J. Decyk as Proxies, each with the power to appoint his or her substitute, and hereby authorizes them to represent and to vote, as designated below, all shares of the common stock of Snap-on Incorporated held on record by the undersigned on February 28, 1995, at the Annual Meeting of Shareholders to be held at the Racine on the Lake Civic Centre, 5 Fifth Street, Racine, Wisconsin, at 10:00 a.m. on Friday, April 28, 1995 or at any adjournment thereof.

-THIS PROXY WILL BE VOTED "FOR" THE DIRECTOR NOMINEES AND "FOR" ITEMS 2 AND 3 IF NO CHOICE IS SPECIFIED.
+THIS PROXY WILL BE VOTED ""FOR'' THE DIRECTOR NOMINEES AND ""FOR'' ITEMS 2 AND 3 IF NO CHOICE IS SPECIFIED.